raspberrypilearning/comic-character/en/step_7.md

 --- task ---

-Use the `.toggle` function from the `classList` property to toggle the `light-mode` class selector onto the variable storing the HTML element attribute.
+Use the `.toggle` function from the `classList` property to toggle the `light-mode` class selector onto the variable holding the HTML element attribute.

 This will add the class to the element attirbute if it is not present, or remove it if it is present.